rodrigovirgilio/rodrigovirgilio.github.io/resume/Readme.md

 > #### Bryj:

 > I work as a Ruby on Rails developer for AI-driven end-to-end mobile app solutions for maximum ROI.
 My and the team's responsibilities are to create new features and improve the code and performance of the existing code.
-Technologies used: Ruby, Rails, Rspec, JavaScript, HTML, CSS, PostgreSql, Redis, Sidekiq, REST API, Kubernetes and Kafka/AWS SQS.
+Technologies used: Ruby, Rails, Rspec, JavaScript, HTML, CSS, PostgreSql, Redis, Sidekiq, REST API, Kubernetes, Kafka/AWS SQS and Interactor.

 **Software Engineer** - RealFevr - Nov 2022 - Dec 2023